5mehulhelp5/M2_MultiCoupon2/README.md

 - `OFFER-XXXX-XXXX-XXXX-XXXX`

 It supports both standard fixed deal codes and accepted-offer coupon codes, while preventing unintended stacking on the same product.
+Add's an on and off switch for the module in Configuration / Sales / Merlin Multi Coupon, this enables / disables the product page buttons and cart stacked discounts logic.

 ---